-During the year ended December 31, 2019 (the "Reporting Period"), the Group's overall operations were stable and its performance was in line with expectations.
-The annual operating revenue was approximately RMB5,589.0 million, representing a year-on-year increase of approximately RMB382.9 million or approximately 7.4%.
-The gross profit was approximately RMB1,075.3 million, representing a year-on-year growth of approximately RMB72.2 million or approximately 7.2%.
-The profit attributable to the owners of the Company for the year ended December 31, 2019 was approximately RMB479.7 million, with a year-on-year increase of approximately RMB1.1 million or approximately 0.2%.
+During the Reporting Period, the Group's overall operations were stable and its performance was in line with expectations.
+Approximately 15.1 million sets of tires were sold, representing an increase of approximately 22.4% as compared to 2019.
+Among them, the sales volume of all steel radial tires was approximately 6.4 million sets, representing an increase of approximately 21.6% as compared to 2019; the sales volume of semi-steel radial tires was approximately 8.1 million sets, representing an increase of approximately 27.4% as compared to 2019; and the sales volume of bias tires was approximately 0.6 million sets, representing a decrease of approximately 14.8% as compared to 2019.
+The annual operating revenue was approximately RMB6,283.1 million, representing a year-on-year increase of approximately 12.4%; the gross profit amounted to approximately RMB1,401.4 million, representing a year-on-year increase of approximately 30.3%.
+The profit attributable to the owners of the Company for the year ended December 31, 2020 was approximately RMB604.8 million, representing a year-on-year increase of approximately 26.1%.